runicscribe/worldbuilding-docs/dae-machina/culture/organizations/index.md

 More civilized region near Quon Xi.
 Capitol: 水の上 都市 - Mizunoue Toshi - “City over Water”(City of bridges).

+#### Dragonhalls

+Built into and through the sides of a mountain chain in one of the central Kita Lau islands Founded during/after the dragon war, and has re
+Less servile relations between dragons and humans than Xeres Empire to the east.
+Modern times - closest relations between dragons and humans anywhere Also unique in that it hosts about a dozen dragons at any given time - mostly due to the fact it runs all the way through several different mountains over a very large area.

 ### [Elyos Republic](./elyos_republic)